dcunited001/dcunited001.github.io/_drafts/physiological-components-of-spirituality.md

   - is it possible to hook into accupuncture to measure changes in this fluid?

+### Qi + Vortices (and fluid dynamics)

+- "moving the inner and outer 'chakras' of the mind, simultaneously"
+  - moving vortices of chi in the head to create fluxes of large magnitude. you focus on moving chi in contrary directions, so that vortices are created.

 ### Using Bon/Buddhist beliefs to defeat the weaponized control of dreams